New Zealand–Taiwan relations: 21st century

-In mid-April 2025, a cross-party delegation of New Zealand Members of Parliament led by National MP Stuart Smith and Labour MP Tangi Utikere visited Taiwan.
+In mid-April 2025 a cross-party delegation of New Zealand Members of Parliament led by National MP Stuart Smith and Labour MP Tangi Utikere visited Taiwan.
 Other members of the delegation included National MPs Greg Fleming and Hamish Campbell, New Zealand First MP Jamie Arbuckle, Act MP Cameron Luxton and Labour MP Helen White.
-The delegation also met with Taiwanese President Lai Ching-Te, who issued a statement thanking the New Zealand Government "reiterating the importance of peace and stability across the Taiwan Strait."
-On 24 April 2025, the Chinese Embassy in New Zealand issued a statement expressing "strong dissatisfaction" with the parliamentary visit to Taiwan and accusing the MPs of "colluding with 'Taiwan independence' separatist forces during their trip."
+The delegation also met with Taiwanese President Lai Ching-Te, who issued a statement thanking the New Zealand Government "reiterating the importance of peace and stability across the Taiwan Strait," though the visit drew complaints from the Chinese embassy.

-Shared issues
+In November 2025 HMNZS Aotearoa transited the Taiwan Strait, which drew objections from China.

+In May 2026, a cross-party delegation of New Zealand MPs consisting of Maureen Pugh, David Wilson, Laura McClure and Duncan Webb visited Taiwan, meeting with Taiwanese legislators and foreign ministry officials.
+In response, the Chinese government in early June 2026 banned the four from visiting China, Hong Kong and Macau for a year on the grounds that their actions violated the One China policy.
+The Chinese embassy in New Zealand also stated that their travel ban could be waived or eased if they "apologised" for their actions.
+Prime Minister Christopher Luxon described the ban on the four legislators as "entirely inappropriate" and said that the New Zealand government would raise the matter with their Chinese counterparts.

+Economic relations

 Taiwan and New Zealand are both significant donor nations to small Pacific states.
 Both have faced strategic competition from China in this region.
 In May 2023 Taiwanese foreign minister Joseph Wu called for increased investment from New Zealand in the Pacific.

+Cultural ties

+New Zealand and Taiwan have increasingly facilitated exchange programming between their indigenous peoples.
+Academic theory posits that the indigenous peoples of Taiwan share a historical heritage with the Māori people.

 Representation

-The Taipei Economic and Cultural Office in New Zealand in Wellington represents Taiwan's interests in New Zealand.
+The Taipei Economic and Cultural Office in Wellington represents Taiwan's interests in New Zealand.
 Similarly, there is a New Zealand Commerce and Industry Office in Taipei.